 Visceral Fat and Your Hormones

 - Estrogen: Estrogen is good for you and will not turn you into a woman or make you an over-emotional cry baby.
 Estrogen will also not make you grow man boobs!
-Estrogen is the result of a conversion from testosterone in the testicles, adrenal glands, and most importantly, from fat via aromatase conversion.
+Estrogen results from a conversion from testosterone in the testicles, adrenal glands, and most importantly, from fat via aromatase conversion.
 Increased visceral fat increases the 'speed of conversion' from testosterone into estradiol (a type of estrogen) and causes a spiraling imbalance between these two hormones.
 Symptoms include all the typical signs of low testosterone levels including, weight gain (especially visceral fat), decreased muscle mass, low energy, decreased sexual desire, erectile dysfunction, and depression.
 In this situation, guys will significantly benefit from testosterone therapy, correcting the estradiol and testosterone imbalance, making it far easier to lose that stubborn visceral fat.

 - Thyroid hormones: The thyroid and the hormones it produces play a pivotal role in your metabolism, including how your body breaks down fat and lowers dangerous cholesterol.
 Doctors often misdiagnose thyroid issues with other conditions such as low testosterone.
 If your thyroid isn't functioning as well as it should, you may experience similar symptoms to low testosterone, such as fatigue and weight gain.
-For this reason, Male Excel doctors always check thyroid function and test other hormones such as testosterone.
+For this reason, Male Excel healthcare providers always check thyroid function and test other hormones such as testosterone.
 This way, we get an accurate picture (along with symptoms) of a patient's true hormone health.
-Our Doctors can then prescribe natural thyroid medication to enhance testosterone therapy for the best results.
+Our healthcare providers can then prescribe natural thyroid medication to enhance testosterone therapy for the best results.

 - Cortisol: Cortisol, also known as the 'Stress Hormone,' is produced in the adrenal glands.
 Its principal function is to metabolize glucose, fats, and proteins to respond to physical and psychological stress.
 However, if you are always stressed and your cortisol levels are constantly high, it has unfortunate side effects, suppressing your immune system, causing depression, and even lowering testosterone levels.
 Due to symptoms caused by reduced testosterone, such as being overweight, lack of concentration at work, low body image, and poor sleep patterns, cortisol can increase, making the problem even harder to fix.
 Cortisol increases visceral fat by converting fat from other areas of the body into dangerous visceral fat.
 Although testosterone replacement therapy will not remove stress from your life, it can give you the energy and the desire to fix many of the problems causing it.